epimorphics/hmlr-apps-feature-tests/readme.md

 ## Building the Docker Image

-`make test-container-image` will build the test container image locally.
+`make test-image` will build the test container image locally.

 `make release-test-image` will push a locally built container image to the LR container registry.